leorami/Dev-Tunnel-Proxy/CONFLICT-MANAGEMENT-GUIDE.md

 # Conflict Management Guide

 The Dev Tunnel Proxy includes advanced conflict detection and resolution capabilities to handle scenarios where multiple apps declare the same nginx routes.
+Config serving now uses a generated bundle that composes inputs from `apps/` and `overrides/` so proxy-owned decisions always take precedence.

 ## What Are Route Conflicts?